For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 Public Safety Leadership Institute

-This is 50 hour integrated course is FREE for Law Enforcement, Firefighters, EMT, Paramedics, and Department of Public Safety Officers.
+This 50-hour integrated course is free for law enforcement, firefighters, EMT, paramedics, and Department of Public Safety officers.
 The course is designed to prepare and/or enhance current leadership styles, behaviors, and challenges that occur frequently in public safety professions.
 This course requires students to attend once weekly, every Thursday (0900-1200) at the Merancas Campus, in Huntersville, North Carolina.
 This course offers classroom interaction/activities and other essential course material.
-The institute consists of these topics and others: Self-Assessment, Layers of Leadership, Goal-Setting for Leaders, Conflict Resolution, Coaching Techniques, 21st Century Policing, Communication etc.
+The institute consists of these topics and others: Self-Assessment, Layers of Leadership, Goal-Setting for Leaders, Conflict Resolution, Coaching Techniques, 21st Century Policing, and Communication.